Perfect Instant Pot Baked Potatoes

 - Be sure to cook your baked potatoes on the metal trivet to keep them out of the water in the bottom of the Instant Pot.

 - The cooking time for baked potatoes depends on their size.
-Cook the standard large size Russet potatoes that you find at the grocery store for 20 minutes at high pressure plus 10 minutes natural pressure release.
+Cook the standard large size russet potatoes that you find at the grocery store for 20 minutes at high pressure plus 10 minutes natural pressure release.

 More Easy Instant Pot Recipes

-- Easy Instant Pot Chicken Thighs
+- Instant Pot Chicken Thighs

 - Instant Pot Pot Roast

-- Honey Garlic Instant Pot Chicken Breasts
+- Instant Pot Chicken Breast

 - Best Instant Pot Recipes